F1rst-Unicorn/tiny-auth/doc/store.md

 ### bind dn format

 A list of templates to describe how to transform the name of a user into a distinguished name.
-Entries are tried in order.
+Entries are tried in order until one is found.
 The only available variable is `user` and is the string the user passes as its username.

 ## Search-Bind Mode

-Tiny-auth searches for the user by trying the search queries in order.
+tiny-auth searches for the user by trying the search queries in order.
 On matching of an entry, it binds as this user, supplying the password for verification.